ModelOriented/DALEX/README.md

 ## Overview

+Unverified black box model is the path to the failure.
+Opaqueness leads to distrust.
+Distrust leads to ignoration.
+Ignoration leads to rejection.

-The `DALEX` package (Descriptive mAchine Learning EXplanations) helps to understand how complex models are working.
+The `DALEX` package xrays any model and helps to explore and explain its behaviour, helps to understand how complex models are working.
 The main function `explain()` creates a wrapper around a predictive model.
 Wrapped models may then be explored and compared with a collection of local and global explainers.
 Recent developents from the area of Interpretable Machine Learning/eXplainable Artificial Intelligence.

 The philosophy behind `DALEX` explanations is described in the [Predictive Models: Explore, Explain, and Debug](https://pbiecek.github.io/PM_VEE/) e-book.
 The `DALEX` package is a part of [DrWhy.AI](http://DrWhy.AI) universe.